 Supported web frontend libraries and mobile SDKs

-Mobile SDKs are supported as well as loading vector tiles in desktop GIS software like QGIS, ArcGIS and others.
+Mobile SDKs support loading vector tiles on both iOS and Android.
+Vector tiles can be loaded in desktop GIS software like QGIS, ArcGIS, and others.
 Read this article for an exhaustive list of supported applications.

-You can also try MapTiler Cloud, which is powered by vector tiles technology and offers hosting for vector tiles.
+Start using vector tiles via maps API For your web and mobile applications, start using maps based on the vector tiles technology via You can try MapTiler Cloud, which is powered by vector tiles technology and offers hosting for vector tiles.